 Deferred charges consist of costs incurred for future periods related to the NRECA pension plan.
 The Cooperative, along with many other participating employers, made a prepayment to the NRECA pension plan.
 Prepayments related to the NRECA pension plan are being amortized over 10 years using the straight-line method.
-Amortization charged to administrative expense in the consolidated statements of revenues and expenses was \$143,993 for the year years ended December 31, 2022 and 2021.
+Amortization charged to administrative expense in the consolidated statements of revenues and expenses was \$59,997 and \$143,993 for the years ended December 31, 2023 and 2022, respectively.